 My posts on Facebook get an average of 40-50 likes each.
 Out of around 1,000 friends, an average of 50 people react to my posts usually.
 I noticed that the people who ‘like’ my posts are always the same people too.
 Having lived in two countries, I’ve made quite a few connections.
 Unlike Instagram where I have around 400 followers consisting of mostly companies, other bloggers and some friends who use the app, I can confidently say that the majority of the people I have on my Facebook are real acquaintances or friends so I use Facebook more.

 Now, would you say that an average of 50 likes for each post for someone who has 1,000 connections is a good amount of likes?
 I personally don’t think so.
 I’m not complaining or upset about it.
 I just honestly think that’s not a lot of likes for someone who has that many connections.
-It could be Facebook’s algorithm set up because we don’t see every single update for all of our friends.
+It could be down to how Facebook’s algorithm is set up because we don’t see every single update for all of our friends.
 I don’t blame my friends for not reacting to my posts because I’ll be honest, I don’t have the time to react on all of my friends’ posts either.
 Most of the time, I only spend a few minutes scrolling through my news feed.
 I don’t take it personally when people don’t react to my posts but I know some people are so dependent on social media reactions that they feel their self worth is defined by how many likes they receive.

 In this post, we’ll get to explore our real reasons for why we post things on social media and the psychological effects ‘likes’ have in some people who become addicted to them.